spettersson/splunk4patientprivacy/data_guide.md

 - **How logs are separated into individual events**
 - **How the timestamp is identified and extracted from individual event**

-For example, if the journal system Millenium writes different logs to two separate log files (each file can then be considered a log source) and each file follows their own timestamp format, then

 ### **Create Your Sourcetype(s)**

 #### **1. Study the Log Format**